panoply/syncify/readme.md

 ### Editor Intergration

 For an integrated development experience in your text editor, please consider using the [VSCode Liquid](https://github.com/panoply/vscode-liquid) extension which has built-in support for Syncify.
-VSCode Liquid is the independent alternative to the Shopify backed extension which is maintained and created by the same author of Syncify.
+VSCode Liquid is an independent alternative to the Shopify backed extension.

 ### Getting Help?